JuanCamiloOlaya/Economics/README.md

 * _Outputs_: Results, forecasts, predictions, or any output from the project discussed.
 * _Plots_: Graphics developed in the project.

 The organization of the folders varies depending on the type of project developed.
-Additionally, there is an image with a conceptual map that summarizes the elaboration process.
+Additionally, there is an image with a conceptual map that summarizes the elaboration process and a pdf file with the report of the code.

 ## Additional information :books:
 In this section, you will find interesting links that you can review for free if you want to learn more about the topics covered in this project.